 He is interested in a modified libertarian account of free will where the universe approximates to, without ever achieving, strict determinism and where the heart of free will lies in the capacity to choose between different perspectives on one and the same set of circumstances.
 He is interested in mind mapping as a way of empirically testing theories of concepts.

-- Destructive plasticity, term widely discussed by Catherine Malabou, which Reshe is expanding (both in fields of neuroscience and psychoanalysis) in order to conceptualize it as a universal type of plasticity, therefore, as not the opposite of healthy developmental plasticity usually associated with the plasticity of a child's brain.
-Such universalization implies the removal of stigma related to destructive psychological phenomena such as psychological trauma, depression, anxiety and stress that are constitutive and inevitable in the course of “normal” development of both personal autonomy and social solidarity.
+Destructive plasticity, term widely discussed by Catherine Malabou, which Reshe is expanding (both in fields of psychoanalysis and neuroscience) in order to conceptualize it as the basic type of plasticity, therefore, as not the opposite of healthy developmental plasticity usually associated with the plasticity of a child’s brain.
+Such universalization implies the weakening of stigma related to destructive psychological phenomena such as psychological trauma, depression, anxiety and stress that are constitutive and inevitable in the course of “normal” development of both personal autonomy and social solidarity.

-- Reshe writes widely in the fields of social emotions and sexuality.
+Reshe writes widely in the fields of social emotions and sexuality.
 She critically reanalyzes Freudian pansexualism relying on current research in affective and social cognitive neuroscience.
-Current research suggests that humans are profoundly social which contradicts traditional perspective of self-centered humans, postulated, among others, by Freud.
-Additionally, from such a perspective, she investigates the ambiguity of violence/care, conformity/dominance, love/hate.
+Additionally, she investigates the grounding ambivalence of violence/care, conformity/dominance, love/hate.

 - Environmental Sociology